stevenrobertson/sd-docs/report/tools.md

 The fastest compute devices available to consumers, at time of writing, feature AMD's Cayman or NVIDIA's Fermi architectures.
-Cayman devices have dramatically higher peak theoretical performance values, but as previously discussed [REF?] it is difficult to reach peak throughput due to the nature of the VLIW4 architecture used.
+Cayman devices have dramatically higher peak theoretical performance values, but as discussed in Section
+\ref{sect:cayman}, it can be difficult to reach peak throughput due to the nature of the VLIW4 architecture used.
 In low-level optimization projects, it may be tempting to believe that hand-tuned code can beat even the best optimizing compilers; the pragmatic view, however, is that even if such an extraordinary hand-tuning effort were to produce faster code, architecture variations in the next GPU cycle would likely erase that performance gain.
 In other words, there is a practical limit to how low a project of this scope can delve for optimizations and still be successful.
-With that in mind, we accept the general consensus on raw computing power — that Cayman and Fermi are generally well-matched, and the winner is workload-dependent [CITE] — and focus on other factors to choose an architecture.
+With that in mind, we accept the general consensus on raw computing power — that Cayman and Fermi are generally well-matched, and the winner is workload-dependent [@gtx590] — and focus on other factors to choose an architecture.

 AMD's architecture implements flow control using clauses [REF if this will be covered earlier] which execute to completion; each clause specifies the next